-A New COVID Reality when Flying in the U.S. is 20 years in Federal Prison for Hijacking or Mask Violations
+A New COVID Reality When Flying in the U.S. is 20 years in Federal Prison for Hijacking or Mask Violations

-- Forget social distancing when boarding a domestic flight in the United States
+- Forget social distancing when boarding a domestic flight in the United States.

-- Passengers objecting to current regulations and scream out while on a flight may be procecuted under the Partriot Act facing 20 years in Federal Prison
+- Passengers objecting to current regulations and screaming out while on a flight may be prosecuted under the Partriot Act facing 20 years in federal prison.

-- US flight attendance are being trained by the same people who train prison guards- not much of a de-escalation attempt.
+- US flight attendants are being trained by the same people who train prison guards – not much of a de-escalation attempt.

 The friendly skies in the United States may not at all be as friendly as they were in the good old PAN AM times.